 The results are combined to determine the stage of cancer for each person.
 There are 4 stages: stages I through IV (1 through 4).
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

-Here are more details on each part of the TNM system for sarcoma:
+Here are more details on each part of the TNM system for sarcomas.
+The staging systems are different depending on the location of the sarcoma.
+This section describes:

 TX: The primary tumor cannot be evaluated.

-T1: The size of the tumor is 5 centimeters (cm) or smaller.
+T1: The tumor is 5 centimeters (cm) or smaller.

-T2: The size of the tumor is larger than 5 cm.
+T2: The tumor is larger than 5 cm but not larger than 10 cm.

-The "N" in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The "N" in the TNM staging system stands for lymph nodes.
+These tiny, bean-shaped organs help fight infection.
 Lymph nodes near where the cancer started are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.
-Soft-tissue sarcoma usually does not spread to the lymph nodes.
+STS usually does not spread to lymph nodes, and removing lymph nodes is not typically recommended for most types of sarcomas.

-N1: The cancer has spread to the regional lymph nodes.
+N1: The cancer has spread to regional lymph nodes.

 M0 (M plus zero): The cancer has not metastasized.